TheThingsNetwork/lorawan-stack/doc/content/reference/application-server-data/data-formats/_index.md

 ## JSON

-[comment]: # (The JSON examples given bellow use the javascript tag instead of json since json does not support comments.)

-The JSON message format is described in the sections bellow.
+The JSON message format is described in the sections below.

 > Note: Empty fields are omitted from payloads.
 As such, if a certain field has a value of `""`, `0` or `false` it will not be present in the message.

-### JSON Join Messages
+### Join-accept Messages

-The JSON join messages use the following format:
+The JSON join-accept messages use the following format:

 ```javascript
 {